Photo montrant Former Polish House in Ostrava

 Polský dům v Ostravě

-One of the most interesting buildings located in Czech Ostrava is the Polish House.
-Its construction began in 1899 and was completed at the very end of the 19th century.
-The relatively innovative nature of the building under construction, which markedly differed from the architecture in Ostrava at the time, aroused much controversy and critical comment, although there were claims that it would be a "very decorative building".
-The sceptics, however, feared that it would be all too
+One of the most striking buildings in Ostrava is the Polish House.
+Construction began in 1899 and finished at the close of the century.
+The building’s relatively innovative character, markedly at odds with contemporary Ostrava architecture, provoked controversy and criticism, though some predicted it would be a “very decorative building”.
+Sceptics, however, feared it would be all too ostentatious.

 WIFE, LOVER, PROSTITUTE AND GRAND EMBEZZLEMENT

-It was not just the form of the building that caused controversy.
-Its designer, Stanislav Bandrovsky, fell foul of the local press.
-He appeared in Ostrava even before the Polish House was built.
-However, the architect became particularly famous after the completion of the works and his rather sudden departure for Vienna.
-This fact was noted by the local press, which was informed by local activists.
-It was suspected that he had fled after embezzling part of the funds intended for the construction of the house.
-There were reports that he was driven to such a desperate act by personal problems - debts and affairs.
-There were probably also conflicts in the Polish community in the background, since it was suggested that he had urged local Poles to vote for Germans in the upcoming elections.
+It was not only the building’s form that stirred debate.
+Its designer, Stanisław Bandrowski (often reported as Bandrovsky), soon fell foul of the local press.
+He had appeared in Ostrava before the Polish House rose, yet his notoriety peaked after completion and his abrupt departure for Vienna.
+The press, briefed by activists, alleged that he had fled after embezzling funds intended for the project.
+Reports claimed he was driven by private difficulties, including debts and affairs.
+Rumours of factional conflict within the Polish community also circulated: it was said he had urged local Poles to vote for Germans in the forthcoming elections.

-The case - especially concerning embezzlement - was serious.
-An APB was issued for Bandrovsky, and he was brought to Ostrava after being arrested in Vienna.
-He was captured - according to those hostile to Bandrovsky - during a tryst with his mistress.
-He spent several months in detention while awaiting trial.
-During the investigation it came to light that he had been accused of forging bills of exchange in 1893.
-However, before the court in Ostrava, he acquitted himself of the charges.
-The Supervisory Board of the Polish House Building Society also concluded that the building fund had not been violated.
-Only the charge of using a false name was upheld, for which Badowski was sentenced to several days in jail.
+The case – above all the embezzlement claim – was treated seriously.
+A warrant was issued and he was returned to Ostrava after arrest in Vienna, said by hostile sources to have occurred during a tryst.
+He spent several months in detention awaiting trial.
+During the investigation it emerged that he had faced an accusation of forging bills of exchange in 1893; before the Ostrava court, however, he was acquitted of embezzlement.
+The Supervisory Board of the Polish House Building Society likewise concluded that the building fund had not been violated.
+Only the charge of using a false name was upheld, for which Badowski received several days in jail.

 STANISŁAW BANDROWSKI VEL BADOWSKI

-During the trial it was possible to learn about Bandrowski's biography.
-He came from the village of Baków near Kalisz, and was said to have studied at the Warsaw Polytechnic, which, however, in view of the establishment of the Emperor Nicholas II Warsaw Polytechnic Institute as late as 1897, may raise serious doubts.
-It is more likely that he gained professional experience working as a draughtsman, including in Ljubljana and Zagreb.
-He then undertook an independent practice in Tarnów, where he was to design a villa for Stanislav Podolecki.
-However, in the light of the accusations made, he fled from Tarnów to Ostrava, where he was employed as a designer in Bohumil Židlický's construction company and design bureau.
-Finally, he started his own practice.
-It is known that in addition to the Polish House in Ostrava, he also designed the house and sanatorium of Waclav Seidl.
+The trial furnished biographical details.
+He came from Baków near Kalisz and was said to have studied at the Warsaw Polytechnic; a claim doubtful given that the Emperor Nicholas II Warsaw Polytechnic Institute was founded only in 1897.
+It is more likely that he acquired experience as a draughtsman, including in Ljubljana and Zagreb.
+He then opened an independent practice in Tarnów, where he reportedly designed a villa for Stanisław Podolecki.
+In the wake of the accusations, he left Tarnów for Ostrava, where he worked as a designer in Bohumil Židlický’s firm before opening his own practice.
+Beyond the Polish House, he designed the house and sanatorium of Václav Seidl.

 WHERE DID THE POLISH HOUSE IN OSTRAVA COME FROM?

-At the end of the 19th century, more and more Poles were arriving in Ostrava "for bread".
-This was also the "golden age" of the city, which was then one of the most important industrial centres of the Austro-Hungarian Empire.
-The growing Polish population and its ambitions are evidenced by the establishment of a Polish school in 1898, which also needed its own premises.
-It was precisely the educational aspect that was emphasised most strongly in the efforts to obtain permission for the establishment of the Polish House.
+At the end of the nineteenth century, increasing numbers of Poles came to Ostrava “for bread”.
+It was the city’s “golden age”, when Ostrava ranked among the most important industrial centres of the Austro-Hungarian Empire.
+The ambitions of the growing Polish population are evidenced by the establishment of a Polish school in 1898, which required its own premises.
+The educational purpose was stressed most strongly in the campaign to secure permission to found the Polish House.

-A German House and a Czech House had already been established in Ostrava.
-Thus, one can speak not only of a need, but also of a kind of fashion and ambition to have one's own national home.
-These places, however, were important for national communities, not only fulfilling various social and educational functions, but above all serving to maintain national consciousness.
+A German House and a Czech House already stood in Ostrava.
+There was, then, not only a need but also a fashion – and an ambition – to possess one’s own national home.
+Such institutions mattered to national communities: they fulfilled social and educational functions and, above all, helped sustain national consciousness.

-The organising committee for the construction of the Polish House included doctor Waclav Seidl, engineer F. Brzezowski (deputy mayor of Přívoz), engineer H. Schrott (mining supervisor) and doctor Dr. Knapczyk.
-They established the Society for the Construction of the Polish House in Moravian Ostrava in 1899.
-Among its members was Stanisław Bandrowski.
-It was fairly quickly possible to purchase a plot of land, albeit slightly out of town.
-Due to strong contacts between Poles in Ostrava and Krakow, a Krakow delegation visited the purchased plot in July 1899.
-At the same time, a competition for the design of the building was opened.
-However, not all Poles were in favour of it.
-It was seen primarily as a threat to the functioning of the Polish House in Cieszyn, and disputes resorted to, among other things, anti-Semitic slogans to disavow the Polishness of the adversaries.
-In spite of these disputes and difficulties, by January 1900 the building was already in its shell state, and in August there was an acceptance of the work, followed by the ceremonial opening of the house.
+The organising committee included Dr Václav Seidl, Eng.
+F. Brzezowski (deputy mayor of Přívoz), Eng.
+H. Schrott (mining supervisor) and Dr Knapczyk.
+In 1899, they founded the Society for the Construction of the Polish House in Moravian Ostrava; among its members was Stanisław Bandrowski.
+A plot was soon purchased, albeit slightly outside the centre.
+Owing to close links between Poles in Ostrava and Kraków, a Kraków delegation inspected the site in July 1899.
+At the same time a competition for the design was opened.
+Not all Poles supported the project: some saw it as a threat to the Polish House in Cieszyn, and disputes descended at times into antisemitic slogans used to question opponents’ Polishness.
+By January 1900, the building had reached shell stage; in August the works were accepted, followed by the ceremonial opening.

 HISTORICISM, ART NOUVEAU AND NATIONAL MOTIFS, OR TEODOR TALOWSKI (ALMOST) IN FOCUS

-Despite its rather small scale, the architect strove to give the building a monumental character.
-Its mass was interpreted as referring to castle buildings.
-After all, like a castle, the Polish House was supposed to defend Poles and Polishness in Ostrava.
+Despite its modest scale, the architect sought monumentality.
+The mass of the building evokes castle architecture: like a castle, the Polish House was intended to defend Poles and Polishness in Ostrava.

-It is a two-storey, L-shaped building with an oval tower in the corner connecting the two wings.
-It houses the entrance to the building.
-The dominant compositional element is the cupola and the third storey crowning the entrance risalit.
-The whole is closed by an attic and a magnificent wrought-iron grille embracing the dome.
-The composition of the street-facing façade is based on the alternating use of unplastered brick and plaster overlaid with decorative elements.
-In addition to Art Nouveau elements, the detail combines Classicist and Neo-Romanesque motifs in an eclectic manner.
-In addition, the longer wing has a striking tripartite window called the thermal or Diocletian window, which is due to the fact that it was in Diocletian's Roman baths that the scheme of three windows inscribed in an arch was used, the central one being wider.
-It is above it that the Polish inscription and eagles were placed.
-Inside, the most impressive feature is the impressive staircase and ballroom.
+It is a two-storey, L-shaped building with an oval corner tower joining the two wings; the main entrance is set in the tower.
+The dominant compositional accent is the cupola and the third storey crowning the avant-corps.
+The composition is completed by an attic and a wrought-iron grille encircling the dome.
+The street façade alternates bare brick with rendered surfaces enriched by ornament.
+Alongside Art Nouveau elements, the detail mixes Classicist and Neo-Romanesque motifs in eclectic fashion.
+The longer wing features a striking tripartite “thermal” or Diocletian window: a scheme of three lights set within a single arch, the central light wider.
+Above it were placed the Polish inscription and eagles.
+Inside, the chief features are the grand staircase and the ballroom.

 THE POLISH HOUSE AND ITS PROBLEMS

-On the occasion of the opening of the Polish House, Adalbert Johanny, the mayor of Ostrava, gave a speech in which he spoke of openness to different nationalities, which was considered a betrayal by the Ostrava Germans.
-It seemed to many that there was a bright future for the Polish House.
-It housed, among other things, a Polish school of the People's School Society, a Polish library, a savings bank and Polish organisations.
+At the opening of the Polish House, Adalbert Johanny, the Mayor of Ostrava, delivered a speech advocating openness to different nationalities, which Ostrava’s Germans took as betrayal.
+Many people anticipated a bright future for the Polish House.
+It housed a Polish school of the People’s School Society, a Polish library, a savings bank and Polish organisations.

-However, press reports from 1912 show that the situation was not so rosy from the start.
-The local Poles could not very well afford to maintain the building.
-In 1912, the aforementioned Polish school even took steps to take over the building and adapt it to its needs, but this was prevented by its own financial problems.
-The situation did not improve much after the First World War either.
-In 1917, there were even plans to rebuild the interiors, presumably for further activities to enable the House to finance itself.
-The functioning of the Polish House was only interrupted in 1938, when it became the Federal House and later the headquarters of the Hitlerjugend.
-After World War II, the building was reclaimed by Polish organisations, or rather the Polish Cultural and Educational Association in the Czech Republic.
-This organisation remained the most important state-sanctioned representative of Poles in the Czech Republic for a long time under socialism.
-At the same time, ideas were sought for its operation, including the addition of a hotel section in the 1960s.
-To no avail, and in 1979 the Polish House, faced with ongoing financial problems, lost its distinctiveness, becoming part of a larger structure in which Polish organisations also had a stake.
-However, after 1991 and privatisation, this was the cause of many disputes over the ownership of the building.
-Currently (2023), the building has been unused for several years and is slowly being devastated.
+In 1912, however, press reports already suggested that the outlook had never been entirely rosy.
+Local Poles struggled to meet running costs.
+That year, the Polish school even sought to take over the building and adapt it to its needs, but its own finances prevented the move.
+Nor did matters improve greatly after the First World War.
+In 1917, plans were mooted to rebuild the interiors, presumably to introduce further activities that would allow the House to finance itself.
+The Polish House’s operations were interrupted only in 1938, when it was rebranded as the Federal House and later served as the headquarters of the Hitler Youth.
+After the Second World War, the building was reclaimed by Polish organisations, specifically the Polish Cultural and Educational Association in the Czech Republic.
+Under socialism, this association remained the principal state-sanctioned representative of Poles in the country.
+Ideas for its future were explored, including a hotel extension in the 1960s, but without success.
+In 1979, amid continuing financial problems, the Polish House lost its distinct identity and became part of a larger structure in which Polish organisations also held a stake.
+After 1991, with privatisation, ownership disputes multiplied.
+By 2023, the building had stood unused for several years and was slowly falling into ruin.

-OBJECT SUBMITTED TO THE POLONICA DATABASE IN THE COMPETITION ORGANISED BY THE POLONICA INSTITUTE IN 2023
+OBJECT SUBMITTED TO THE DATABASE OF POLONICA IN THE COMPETITION ORGANISED BY THE INSTYTUT POLONIKA IN 2023

 Related persons: